alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ...

-At mile 18, I stop for water and my heart is **crushed** when I see the 3:50 pace group run right pass me.
-What just happened?
-My pace must be slipping.
+At mile 18, I stop for water and my heart is **crushed** when I see the 3:50 pace group run past me.
+Was that real?
+My pace must be slipping..

 ##Miles 18.6 - 21.7 (8:41 min/mi)##